wombleton/gitlaw-nz/acts/E/Evidence Act 2006.md

     *   (d) the transmission of documents or things lodged with a New Zealand court in compliance with an Australian subpoena to the Australian court that issued the subpoena:

-    *   (e) the giving of evidence and the making of submissions by video link or telephone conference in connection with proceedings before a New Zealand court or an Australian court:
+    *   (e) the giving of evidence and the making of examinations and submissions by audio link or audiovisual link in connection with proceedings before a New Zealand court or an Australian court:

     *   (f) the receiving of facsimiles of documents or things: